madelineluu/VisIt-Dev/README.md

 ## Build and verify (local)

-1. Configure and build VisIt so `build/bin/run_visit` exists (same as your course build).
+1. Configure and build VisIt so `build/bin/run_visit` exists (same as the course build).
 2. Run all repro scripts:

 ```bash